 - Replace password_here with the password of the database that you created.

 - When done editing, click the Save Changes button on the top right, and then Close to close the file and return to the File Manager.

 Step 5: Run the installation

-Open a new browser window and go to the installation page to run the installation script.
-Depending on where you installed the script, you will find it at either of the following URLs:
+Open a new browser window and enter your domain to run the installation script.
+Depending on where you installed the script, you will be automatically redirected to either of the following URLs: